RFCoelho-gh/demand-forecasting/README.md

 ## Dataset

-A link to the dataset used for this project is available [here](insert-dataset-link).
+A link to the dataset used for this project is available [here]([insert-dataset-link](https://www.kaggle.com/competitions/m5-forecasting-accuracy/discussion/438301)).

 ## 10-Day Plan